 - Security deposit

 For the maximum security deposit limit, Alabama landlords are limited to collecting a month’s rent only.
-They’re also given a period of 60 days to refund the security deposit once the tenancy expires.
+They’re also given a period of 60 days to refund the deposit once the tenancy expires.

 - Rights of Domestic Violence Victims

 Alabama Law does not have any statute regarding tenants who are victims of domestic violence.
+They must stand by the lease agreement and pay rent unless otherwise stated by their Alabama landlords.

 - Owner or Agent Identity

 In Alabama, the tenant has a right to written disclosure of the agent.
-Thus, a leasing agreement must contain the complete name and address of the landlord or professional representative.
+Thus, a lease agreement must contain the complete name and address of the landlord or professional representative.
 The purpose is to make it easy for tenants in Alabama to submit their notices.

 Tenant Rights and Responsibilities